Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 The aim of this project was to build a Full-Stack site based on business logic used to control a centrally-owned dataset.
 This includes setting up an authentication mechanism and providing the ability to make purchases.

-Brainworks sells brain teasers, puzzles and logic games to the general public.
+Brainworks sells brain teaser puzzles and books games to the general public.
 They cater for all age groups and have a wide variety to choose from.
-There is also a fun brainteaser section for users to test their brain power.
+There is also a fun brainteaser section for users to test their brain powe

 The live site can be found <a href="" target="_blank" rel="noopener">here</a>.
 (Note: Right click on link to open a new tab).